 In modern day, laboratories require a special permit for testing of certain contaminants.
 This also includes labs where pollution is checked and samples from different residential, commercial and industrial sites are taken.
 These types of laboratories also need to comply by installing chemical fume hoods.

-In case of small work areas where the amount of contaminants is less, the ductless hoods can be used to capture emissions in and around a self-contained workstation.
-These ductless hoods are usually installed on a utility workbench that is close to the individual such as to protect him.
+In the case of small work areas where the amount of contaminants is less, the ductless hoods can be used to capture emissions.
+This is in and around a self-contained workstation.
+These ductless hoods are usually installed on a utility workbench.
+Normally it is close to the individual such as to protect him.
 The ducted hoods are also used to attract and filter odor and solids in air streams.
-Walk in hoods are also used in cases of high volume emissions.
+Walk-in hoods are also used in cases of high volume emissions.

 With so many options available, one should choose an industrial fume hood wisely.
-Measuring the amount of emissions per square foot and the frequency should be done prior to any fume hood purchase, to ensure the right size is obtained.
+Measuring the number of emissions per square foot and the frequency should be done quickly.
+This will ensure that the right size is obtained.

-If you’re unsure about any aspect of purchasing a Fume Hood for your work environment, reach out to a reputable manufacturer like RDM Industrial Products Inc. to have your concerns answered.
+If you’re unsure about any aspect of purchasing a Fume Hood for your work environment, get in touch with us.
+We are here to answer all your concerns.